LogicX1/Doodling/README.md

 ## :construction_worker: :construction:   Our process

 We picked out of many ideas and discussed them until we decided on one : painting and chatting with users.
-1. First thing was planning our database, we drawed on the board and implemented the schema on dbdiagram.io .
+1. First thing was planning how our website is going to look like, design wise.
 2. After that we decided how the file structure will be like and built that and pushed it to our repo.
 3. divided the work that everyone will work on seperate file such as server-side,front-end,database ..
 5. Wrote tests to test our database.